Mastercard Merger Makes Major Bid To End “Friendly Fraud” and Chargebacks

 • Actioning the alerts are at the sole discretion of the business.
 However, failure to take action will result in a chargeback being processed by the card issuing bank.

 There is no denying that fraud (and fraudulent chargebacks) are on the rise, This acquisition will go a long way to help protect you from fraud, save you time, and a ton of cash in the long run.
+Also, check out what is EMV compliance!

 For more information on what this merger means to you- click here to view the original press release